NVIDIA/spark-rapids/docs/compatibility.md

 ### CSV Timestamps
 The CSV parser does not support time zones.
 It will ignore any trailing time zone information, despite the format asking for a `XXX` or `[XXX]`.
-The CSV parser does not support the `TimestampNTZ` type and wil fall back to CPU if `spark.sql.timeStamp` is set to `TIMESTAMP_NTZ` or if an explicit schema is provided that contains the `TimestampNTZ` type.
+The CSV parser does not support the `TimestampNTZ` type and will fall back to CPU if `spark.sql.timestampType` is set to `TIMESTAMP_NTZ` or if an explicit schema is provided that contains the `TimestampNTZ` type.

 The formats supported for timestamps are limited similar to dates.
 The first part of the format